Clashes, fire at Paraguay congress after re-election vote

-Violent clashes erupted between police and protesters outside Paraguay's congress after senators approved a constitutional amendment to allow a president to run for a second term.
-Some protesters broke through police lines and entered the first floor, setting fire to papers and furniture.
+Violent clashes erupted outside Paraguay's congress, with demonstrators setting fires around the legislative building after a majority of senators carried out what was criticized as an irregular vote to allow presidential re-election in a country still haunted by the past 35-year rule of Gen. Alfredo Stroessner.

+Authorities said Saturday at least one person was killed in an incident at an opposition party headquarters away from congress.
+Dozens of other people, including a police officer, were arrested Friday evening in demonstrations that saw protesters break through police lines and enter the first floor of the legislature, setting fire to papers and furniture.

-Police late Friday used water cannon and fired rubber bullets to drive demonstrators away from the building while firefighters extinguished blazes inside.
+Police used water cannon and fired rubber bullets to drive demonstrators away from the building while firefighters extinguished blazes inside.

-The protests broke out after a majority of Paraguayan senators approved the amendment, a move called illegal by opposition members and opposed by the Senate president himself.
+The protests broke out after a majority of Paraguayan senators approved the constitutional amendment allowing for presidential re-election.
+Some opposition members said the move was illegal because the vote was taken without all members of the senate present.

-The measure was backed by 25 of the country's 45 senators.
-The yes votes came from members of the governing Colorado Party and from several opposition groups.

-Opponents of the move included Senate President Roberto Acevedo of the opposition Authentic Radical Liberal Party.
-He argued the process used to bring the amendment to a vote violated Senate rules and he filed an appeal to the Supreme Court seeking to have the vote overturned.

 The proposal would allow current President Horacio Cartes and Paraguay's previous presidents to run for the top job again in the 2018 election.
 Presidents are now limited to a single 5-year term.